PlanktoScope/PlanktoScope/documentation/docs/setup/software/standard-install.md

 ![easy install](../../images/software/IMG_1532.jpg)

-This page provides instructions for installing the most recent standard version of the PlanktoScope software distribution on a PlanktoScope.
+This page provides instructions for installing the most recent standard version of the PlanktoScope OS on a PlanktoScope.

 ## Set up the SD card

-If you purchased a fully-assembled PlanktoScope or a DIY-assembly PlanktoScope kit from FairScope which includes a microSD card, then the SD card is already set up with the PlanktoScope software distribution, and you should skip to [the next step](#insert-the-sd-card-into-the-planktoscope).
+If you purchased a fully-assembled PlanktoScope or a DIY-assembly PlanktoScope kit from FairScope which includes a microSD card, then the SD card is already set up with the PlanktoScope OS, and you should skip to [the next step](#insert-the-sd-card-into-the-planktoscope).

 ### Prerequisites